Wet Shaving vs. Dry Shaving with an Electric Razor

 Is Hot or Cold Water Better for Shaving?

 Hot water helps open pores, making your hair and skin softer as you prep for a shave.
-So, when you're wet shaving, prep with warm water is better.
+So, when you're wet shaving, prep with warm water.

 Cold water helps tighten pores so it's ideal to finish your shave by rinsing with cold water.